ericoletsgo/VeracityCheck/README.md

 ## Fake News Detection & Chatbot

 ## Overview
-This project is a Flask-based web application that integrates a BERT-based fake news classifier and a chatbot utilizing Haystack's FAISS document store.
+A Flask-based web application that integrates a BERT-based fake news classifier and a chatbot utilizing Haystack's FAISS document store.
 The app allows users to check whether a news article is real or fake and interact with an AI-powered chatbot for question answering.

 ## Features
 - **Fake News Detection:** Uses a fine-tuned BERT model to classify news as real or fake.